In the last election, I challenged many conservatives and libertarians who said they planned to vote 3rd party.

 How many libertarians would prefer Ron Paul over Gary Johnson?
 Likely most of them.
 How many wrote in Ron Paul on the ballet?
 Very few.
 Why?
 Because they know Ron Paul is not electable.
 But they didn’t know Gary Johnson was not electable?

-Principle: Be consistent in your principles.
+Principle: Be consistent in your voting principles.

-8. “But I am consistent, that’s why I won’t compromise my principles by voting for candidate X.”
+8th question: “But I am consistent, that’s why I won’t compromise my principles by voting for candidate X.”

 Voting for someone is not saying “I now agree with everything this candidate says.”